ofiwg/libfabric/man/fi_poll.3.md

 # RETURN VALUES

-Returns 0 on success.
+Returns FI_SUCCESS on success.
 On error, a negative value corresponding to fabric errno is returned.

 Fabric errno values are defined in